sanchloe/Y1Sem2-notes/SE.md

 |Has a short project timeline|Only for a limited purpose|

 ## 2. Evolutionary Prototype
-- Most funcamental form of prototyping
+- Most fundamental form of prototyping
 - Build a robust prototype and constantly improve it
 - Objective to deliver a working system to the end user
 - Prototype eventually become the product